 We’re back from Houston and I’m happy to say my grandmother loved the cookies we baked for her.
-Her favorite were the molasses, which came from Epicurious.
-The molasses cookies were so good that I’m going to make them my “house molasses cookie”.
+Her favorite were the Spiced Molasses Cookies from Epicurious.
+The molasses cookies were so good that I’m going to make them my “house molasses cookies”.
+(Update: I never did that.
+I just kept making news ones all the time.
+If I do have an actual house molasses, it would be these Colossal Ginger Cookies which are thick and soft.)

 These were big, crackly, chewy on the inside and crispy on the outside.
 I did make one small change to the recipe, and that was to use 3 cups of granulated sugar and 1/2 cup of turbinado sugar for rolling.
 Rolling in turbinado was an idea I got from Cooking Light.
 When I roll cookies in sugar, I like for the sugar to be coarse rather than very granular.
 The coarse crystal sugar I buy is pretty, but expensive.
 Turbinado is a cheaper alternative and a good fit for the outside of a molasses cookie.